forax/virtual-bean/README.md

 ```

 If you run this code, the last call to `sayHello` will throw a `NullPointException` because the argument is null.
+It's not the most efficient code tho, mostly because for each call, arguments are boxed in an array.
+The example 3, below, explains how to alleviate that issue.

 The full code is available here: https://github.com/forax/virtual-bean/blob/master/src/test/java/com/github/forax/virtualbean/Example.java